 - A required introductory course to be taken prior to the senior year.
 This may be ENVS H101 at Haverford or ENVS B101 at Bryn Mawr or the parallel course at Swarthmore (ENVS S001).
 Any one of these courses satisfies the requirement, and students may take no more than one such course for credit toward the minor.

 - Four elective course credits from approved lists of core and cognate courses, including two credits in each of the following two categories.
 Students may use no more than one cognate course credit for each category.
 (See the ENVS website for course lists and more about core and cognate courses.)
 No more than one of these four course credits may be in the student’s major.

 - Environmental Science, Engineering, and Math: courses that build understanding and knowledge of scientific methods and theories, and explore how these can be applied in identifying and addressing environmental challenges.
 At least one of the courses in this category must have a laboratory component.

 - Environmental Social Sciences, Humanities, and Arts: courses that build understanding and knowledge of social and political structures as well as ethical considerations, and how these inform our individual and collective responses to environmental challenges.

-Haverford students interested in the ES Minor should plan their course schedule with the Haverford Director of Environmental Studies in consultation with their major adviser.
-In choosing electives, we encourage students to reach beyond their major, and to include mostly intermediate or advanced courses.
+Haverford students interested in the ENVS minor should plan their course schedule with the ENVS Chair in consultation with their major advisor.
+In choosing electives, students should aim to include mostly intermediate or advanced courses.